-I for investment in the first round.
-If a VC exerts high effort in the first round, then he will continue to finance the project in the second round by investing the required second-round capital infusion of I at time 1.
-In the case where any VC shirks by providing low effort in the first round, the other VC in the syndicate may provide sufficient evidence of that VC's shirking to convince the entrepreneur that the VC is shirking and consequently not invite him for follow-on investment in the firm in the next round.
-Further, the shirking VC will incur a reputation loss, denoted by B. We denote the VC who provides a high level of effort in the first round as C and the shirking VC as C when only one VC shirks.
+In the case where VC1 decides to invite VC2 to form a syndicate, we assume that the VCs within a syndicate are able to observe each other's effort and each VC provides an amount / for investment in the first round.
+If a VC exerts high effort in the first round, then he will continue to finance the project in the second round by investing the required second-round capital infusion of / at time 1.
+In the case where any VC shirks by providing low effort in the first round, the other VC in the syndicate may provide sufficient evidence of that VC's shirking to convince the entrepreneur that the VC is shirking and, consequently, not invite him for followon investment in the firm in the next round.
+10 Further, the shirking VC will incur a reputation loss, denoted by B. 11 We denote the VC who provides a high level of effort in the first round as VC1 and the shirking VC as VC2 when only one VC shirks.
 The model goes through if we reverse the notation since the two VCs are symmetric.
-If C shirks, then C may decide either to finance the project alone in the second round or invite a third VC, labeled C , to invest in the
+If VC2 shirks, then VC1 may decide either to finance the project alone in the second round or invite a third VC, labeled VC3, to invest in the second round.
+Similar to the first round, in the second round also, VC1 and VC3 are able to observe each other's effort within the syndicate, and any shirking VC will incur a reputation loss B. Alternatively, both VCs may shirk in the first round.
+If both VCs shirk in the first round, the project fails and will be liquidated and both VCs will incur the reputation loss B^{12} .
+In our model, the investment amount (1 per each VC if there are two VCs or 21 if there is only one VC) in a VC financing